jtykal/work-item-allocation-by-portfolio/README.md

 The data represented is different when using explicit dates versus using the Timebox filters:

  * If the page is Timebox filtered, ANY User Story associated with the specified Release or Iteration is included in the data set -- regardless of its Schedule State.
 (Release Start Date and Release End Date in App Settings are ignored if the page is filtered.)
  * If the page is not Timebox filtered, you must specify a Release Start Date and Release End Date in the App Settings.
-A User Story is included in the data set ONLY IF it has been ACCEPTED between these dates.
+A User Story is included in the data set ONLY IF it has been moved to IN PROGRESS and/or ACCEPTED between these dates.

 ## Development Notes